If you have a pension from a job where you did not pay Social Security taxes, your benefit may be reduced by the Windfall Elimination Provision (WEP).

 Effect of Filing Early or Filing Later

 So what happens if you file early?
 Your benefit amount is reduced due to your age, but does the WEP penalty decrease as well?
-The same question could be asked about if you wait until beyond your full retirement age to file.
+The same question could be asked if you wait until beyond your full retirement age to file.
 Will your penalty amount increase?
 The Social Security Administration has a page where they discuss this, but it is not clearly written (no surprise).

 Here’s what happens to your Windfall Elimination Provision penalty if you file before or after your full retirement age.